Devon's History and Heritage

 Did you know Devon is home to the youngest castle in England?
 Castle Drogo, which is full of interesting architecture and surrounded by beautiful walks.
 Did you also know that some of the oldest settlements in England were found in Devon?

 Devon has many historic houses and buildings to explore, including Buckfast Abbey, Powderham Castle and Exeter Cathedral.
-We’ve also an abundance of historic tors, which can be found scattered all around Dartmoor and Exmoor, as well as historic landmarks and attractions including Smeaton’s Tower in Plymouth and the South Devon railway in Buckfastleigh.
+We’ve also an abundance of historic tors, which can be found scattered all around Dartmoor and Exmoor, as well as historic landmarks and attractions including Smeaton’s Tower in Plymouth and the South Devon Railway in Buckfastleigh.

 Fascinating History and Heritage